 - Focus on transboundary issues - common solutions to common problems (energy, environment, sustainable urban development, transport, trade, connectivity)

-ESCAP works with governments on three key modalities:
+ESCAP works with governments through three key modalities:

 - Policy advocacy and dialogue on critical and emerging issues, including follow-up to global and regional commitments;

 - Regional knowledge networking aimed at enabling members and associate members of ESCAP to share knowledge, lessons learned, and innovative practices; and

 - Training, advisory services and other forms of technical cooperation to strengthen institutional and staff capacity of ESCAP's members and associate members to formulate and implement effective policies and programmes in a range of key development areas.

 Our capacity development programme is delivered by various ESCAP substantive divisions and subregional offices.
 ESCAP's five regional institutions also offer training focusing on information and communications technology for development, technology transfer, disaster information management, sustainable agricultural mechanization and statistics.